stevieb9/tesla-charge/README.md

 This project is essentially a device that goes on your garage wall to inform you visually and audibly when your Tesla vehicle battery level is low so you don't forget to plug the charger in.
+It also indicates if the vehicle is away, and what state it is in if so (ie parked, driving, charging etc).
 It is activated only while it senses motion through its PIR motion sensor.

 It is also capable of acting as a garage door manager, with an auto-close feature.